jaleksandra395/Codac/README.md

 --------------------------------------------------------

 ## Example of use
-After instalation all of neccessary packages, run the following comands:
+After instalation all neccessary packages, run the following comands:
 ```
 Codac --file_one "./datasets/dataset_one.csv" --file_two "./datasets/dataset_two.csv" --countries "Netherlands" "United Kingdom"
 ```